Joe-Collins-1986/Hangman/README.md

    ### **Features Planning**
    ![Feature Mind Map](assets/readme-assets/features/mindmap%20-%20hangman.png)
-   The above provides an inital mind map into what features might be appropriate for the website given the clients specifications.
+   The above provides an initial mind map into what features might be appropriate for the website given the clients specifications.

    ### **Features Breakdown**